 - Verification of all professional health care licenses that they are valid and without any restrictions

 - Passing either CGFNS Qualifying Exam / NCLEX-RN / for select provinces: State Board Test Pool Examination (SBTPE)

-However, luck is needed by the Filipino nurses and not skills in order to be able to work in the US.
-Foreign nationals seeking for work other than physician, are only admissible to the United States if they present a certification from USCIS-approved credentialing organization verifying that the applicant meets the standards mentioned above.
+However, luck is needed by Filipino nurses and not skills in order to be able to work in the US.
+Foreign nationals seeking work other than physicians are only admissible to the United States if they present a certification from USCIS-approved credentialing organization verifying that the applicant meets the standards mentioned above.

-For immigrant petitions, a two-step process is done to apply in and out of US.
+For immigrant petitions, a two-step process is done to apply in and out of the US.